Wenceslaus I, Duke of Bohemia: Legacy

 Wenceslaus is the subject of the popular Saint Stephen's Day (celebrated on December 26 in the West) carol "Good King Wenceslas".
 It was published by John Mason Neale in 1853, and may be a translation of a poem by Czech poet Václav Alois Svoboda.

-The usual American English spelling of the duke's name, "Wenceslaus", is occasionally encountered in later textual variants of the carol, although it was not used by Neale in his version.
+A supposed American spelling of the duke's name, "Wenceslaus", is occasionally encountered in later textual variants of the carol, although it was not used by Neale, and in the U.S. the name usually is spelled Wenceslas, as in the carol.
 Wenceslaus is not to be confused with King Wenceslaus I of Bohemia (Wenceslaus I Premyslid), who lived more than three centuries later.

+At the beginning of the Hussite Wars Wenceslaus's name was often invoked, and it was only later that he was overshadowed by Hussite warrior Jan Žižka.
+Later, even when the Hussites and Protestants gained the upper hand in Bohemia and the cult of Wenceslaus faded, he remained a venerated figure throughout Bohemia, with Jan Hus himself often referencing Wenceslaus in his sermons.
+During his reign, Charles IV often used Wenceslaus's image as a saint and martyr in his enterprises at home and abroad, and when the systematic Germanization of Bohemia began, Wenceslaus came to be considered a representation of the Czech national consciousness.

-An equestrian statue of Saint Wenceslaus and other patrons of Bohemia (St. Adalbert, St. Ludmila, St. Prokop and St. Agnes of Bohemia) are located on Wenceslaus Square in Prague.
-The statue is a popular meeting place in Prague.
+An equestrian statue of Saint Wenceslaus and other patrons of Bohemia (St. Adalbert, St. Ludmila, St. Prokop, and St. Agnes of Bohemia) are on Wenceslaus Square in Prague.
+The statue is a popular meeting place.
 Demonstrations against the Communist regime were held there.

 His helmet and armour are on display inside Prague Castle.

 In popular culture

-The lavish 1930 silent film St. Wenceslas was at the time the most expensive Czech film ever made.
+The 1930 silent film St. Wenceslas was at the time the most expensive Czech film ever made.

 Ogden Nash wrote a comic epic poem, "The Christmas that Almost Wasn't" (1957), in which a boy awakens Wenceslaus and his knights to save the kingdom of Lullapat from usurpers who have outlawed Christmas, with elements from the legend of Wenceslas.

-The 1994 television film, Good King Wenceslas, is a highly fictional account of his early life.
-The film stars Jonathan Brandis in the title role, supported by Leo McKern, Stefanie Powers, and Joan Fontaine as Ludmila.
+The 1994 television film Good King Wenceslas is a fictionalized account of his early life.
+The film stars Jonathan Brandis, supported by Leo McKern, Stefanie Powers, and Joan Fontaine as Ludmila.